-Biology of Non-coding RNA
+Biology of non-coding RNA

 Germ granules & phase separation

-Germ granules have long been known to be characteristic entities in germ cells.
+Germ granules have long been known to be characteristic entities of germ cells.
 We now know that these granules represent membrane-less organelles formed by processes related to liquid-liquid phase separation (LLPS) and that different types of germ granules exist.
-It is also well established that small RNA pathway components are often found in such germ granules, but the relevance of this sub-cellular localisation is still poorly understood.
+It is also well-established that small RNA pathway components are often found in such germ granules, but the relevance of this sub-cellular localisation is still poorly understood.
 We are studying how and why Argonaute proteins and other RNAs and proteins localise to different types of germ granules and how this may change with time as a function of, for instance, germ cell development or Argonaute protein maturation.
-These studies aim to better understand small RNA function and germ cell development, and to provide valuable fundamental insights into how LLPS functions and is regulated in cells.
+These studies aim to better understand small RNA function and germ cell development and to provide valuable fundamental insights into how LLPS functions and is regulated in cells.
 As such, we see germ cells as a rich and versatile system to study many different aspects of LLPS in biological systems.

 Approaches